How to apply

 Read our how to apply section for more details.
 If you don’t already have them, you should request transcripts (including interim transcripts for degrees not yet complete) and written references.
 Your tutors and student admin support teams will be used to these requests.

-Explore the School's main research themes to find the area of specialism that interests you.
+Explore the Department's main research themes to find the area of specialism that interests you.

 Search for our researchers and their areas of expertise in the University’s Research Explorer.